As a parent you don’t need anyone to tell you how important sleep is – both for you and your baby!

 Yes, sleep sacks are safe for babies who can roll over.

-The correct size sleep sack will allow your baby to move freely without the risk of being trapped or having fabric cover their head.
+The correct size sack will allow your baby to move freely without the risk of being trapped or having fabric cover their head.

-Again, provided their arms and hips are free to move, there are no issues with using sleep sacks for babies who can roll over.
+Again, provided their arms and hips are free to move, there are no issues with using sacks for babies who can roll over.

 Do Sleep Sacks Hinder Development?